ISISNeutronMuon/isisneutronmuon.github.io/data/radar/preview/qt.md

 title: "Qt"
 quadrant: languages-and-frameworks
 ring: adopt
+description: |
+  [Qt](https://doc.qt.io/) is a cross-platform, C++ application framework primarily used for writing cross-platform graphical user interfaces, also supporting embedded devices.

 ---

-[Qt](https://doc.qt.io/) is a cross-platform, C++ application framework primarily used for writing cross-platform graphical user interfaces, also supporting embedded devices.

 Qt 6 is the latest major version and it is recommended that this be adopted if possible but note that Qt 6 requires a relatively modern Linux distribution,